Split Table Wizard for Microsoft Excel

 - Tick the checkboxes next to the columns with the key values.

-If you have a lot of columns in your table, take advantage of the Select All and Unselect All buttons to instantly tick or untick all the checkboxes in the list of columns.
+Tip.
+If you have a lot of columns in your table, take advantage of the Select All checkbox to instantly tick or untick all the boxes in the list of columns.

 - The 1st row content column next to Columns shows the 1st value of each column in your table.
 It can be useful if your worksheet doesn't have headers so you can see what kind of information the columns contain.